Missions & Outreach

 GEM has also helped celebrate "graduating" 5th graders with a party during the last week of school, offering food, entertainment, and actives for the afternoon.
 In addition, GEM has organized school assemblies and sponsored a back to school curriculum night.
 The group has also helped the school start an after school tutoring program in the fall.
 Twenty volunteers are already signed up to help once school starts, and GEM anticipates even more response by the time school starts.

 GEM is also working in cooperation with the St. Athanasius Feed My Sheep Food Pantry to offer a summer.
 The food pantry does distributions on Fridays, including special food bags for kids.
 The Backpack Buddies program sends food home on Fridays through the schools during the school year, and GEM is working with Backpack Buddies to continue that through the summer as well.
 A simple meal is served to all who show up on the day of the distribution.
 In addition, there is story time and free children's books for all the kids.

 GEM is always looking for new opportunities to raise up and support children in the neighborhood.
 Donations can be made through Christ Church, with a memo for GEM.
 Read more about how you get involved here.

-    Formed in fall 2013, the Emergency Assistance Ministry consists of four teams of dedicated interviewers who sit down with the folks who call Christ Church seeking financial assistance.
-The interviews are conducted on Monday mornings, and once they complete the interview process, the interviewers make a recommendation to clergy as to whether or not Christ Church should provide assistance to the interviewee.
+Formed in fall 2013, the Emergency Assistance Ministry consists of teams of dedicated interviewers who sit down with the folks who call Christ Church seeking financial assistance.
+The interviews are conducted on Wednesdays, and once they complete the interview process, the interviewers make a recommendation to clergy as to whether or not Christ Church should provide assistance to the interviewee.
 From that recommendation, clergy provide up to $250 every six months from their discretionary funds to help those in need.